7astro7/full_fred/README.md

  [332 rows x 4 columns]}
 ```

-To find data a specific category_id or to search FRED categories from
+To find a specific category_id or to search FRED categories from
 most general to most specific you can start with 0, the root category.
 A search along the lines of the following can help to pinpoint different
 category_ids: